AmateurECE/twardyece-blog/_posts/2025-04-05-Pinning-in-C++.md

 example, `PinPtr` cannot ensure that the lifetime of `pinned` outlives the lifetime of `borrower`.
-Now that we're protected from pointer invalidation by move/destruction, however, other temporal memory safety issues are _theoretically_ harder to invoke _accidentally_, and easier to locate in code inspection.
+Now that we're protected from pointer invalidation by move/destruction, however, other temporal memory safety issues are _theoretically_ harder to invoke _accidentally_, and may be easier to locate during code inspection.

 Whether this adds value, though, or visual noise, is up to you.
 It may feel odd to represent a new semantic value category using a vocabulary type.
 If that's